xcore/sw_audio_effects/module_dsp_long_reverb/doc/programming.rst

 Usage
 -----
-There are 2 functions in the 'C' library, designed to be called from an *.xc file.
+There are 2 functions in the 'C' library, designed to be called from an XC file.
    * ``config_sdram_reverb()`` Called to do initial configuration of reverb parameters (e.g. room size).
 WARNING: This must be called before ...
-   * ``use_sdram_reverb()`` Called to apply reverb to a a set of audio-sample stereo pairs, designed to be called from an *.xc file.
+   * ``use_sdram_reverb()`` Called to apply reverb to a a set of audio-sample stereo pairs, designed to be called from an XC file.

-Note After initialisation, ``config_sdram_reverb()`` can be called again as required to re-configure the reverb parameters.
+Note, after initialisation, ``config_sdram_reverb()`` can be called again as required to re-configure the reverb parameters.

 The default reverb parameters are set in the dsp_sdram_reverb() function in file dsp_sdram_reverb.xc.
 These can be overwritten before calling config_sdram_reverb.